hongseok-yang/probprog17/README.md

 ## 1. Important Announcements

+#### [November 8 2017] There will be no lectures on 13 and 15 November.
+The evening group meetings were postponed to 23 and 24 November.

 #### [November 7 2017] [Homework 2](https://github.com/hongseok-yang/probprog17/blob/master/Homework/Homework2/homework2.pdf) is out.
 Submit your solutions to the TA (Byungsoo) by 2:00pm on 22 November (Wednesday).

 #### [November 2 2017] The last evening meetings with project groups